tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ## Supported hardware
 Currently we support clustering Timepix3 and Timepix4 hits in data-driven mode.
-Support for frame-based mode and multiple-detector configurations is being implemented.
+Support for frame-based mode and multiple-detector configurations is planned.
 Support for other similar detectors or modes is a matter of demand, feel free to let us know about possible applications.